basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

 * **1D Array** store single list of elements, can be distinctly accessed by specifying its index.
   * array is quicker than vectors, so it's better to use it in problems that we change the values of array alot
 * **2D Array || Matrix** multi-dimensional array is an array of arrays, for an array of size N×M, the rows and columns are numbered from 0 to N−1 and columns are numbered from 0 to M−1.
+  * matrix problems alwys try to find the hidden pattern of the matrix rows and coumns and how they are working togther
 * **ND Array**
 * **Memset** use it to initialize all elements of an integer array to 0 or -1 but not the other values.
 *  **Frequency array** is how many times a particular item occurs in a data set